Project Idea | IOT Based Home Device Controller

-Project Title: IOT based Home Device controller
+Project Title: IOT based Home Device controller Introduction:

 The Internet of Things (IoT) refers to the ever-growing network of physical objects that feature an IP address for internet connectivity, and the communication that occurs between these objects and other Internet-enabled devices and systems.
 Our project is based on the Internet of Things.
 It contains controllers that control Light and Temperature based devices.
 After this project, we can conclude that the Devices which are based on Light and Temperature can be operated using Cloud Computing which reduces the manual work.
 It gives Automation Control of devices.
 These Two Sensors Are Independent on its own and they don’t depend on each other because is connected separately in Wi-Fi module(ESP8266).